-To promote the outdoor life and big game hunting was the best lifestyle for young men in the late Victorian empire.
-So he set up a private Museum of Natural History and Anthropology in his home town of Oxford.
+Charles Peel was confident that big game hunting was the best lifestyle for young men in the late Victorian empire.
+So he set up a private Museum of Natural History and Anthropology in his home town of Oxford to promote the outdoor life and big game hunting.
 Peel had many of his ‘trophies’ shipped back to England and they were displayed in this Museum.
-The site of his Museum is now home to the Oxford Playhouse from 1923-28.
+The site of his museum was home to the Oxford Playhouse from 1923-28.
 The Oxford University Language Centre is now situated here.

 The ‘Peel Hut’ at RAMM

 When Peel moved to Devon he offered his collection to RAMM.
 It was accepted after Sir E. Channing Wills provided funds for preparation of the specimens, transport and RAMM accepted the collection.
 Channing Wills also paid for a ‘temporary’ store known as the Peel Hut to house most of the collection.
 In fact the hut lasted for 60 years!

 The first collection of large game arrived at RAMM in 1919, 14 more skins arrived the following year.
 Mrs Peel made a final deposit of mounted mammals and heads in 1932 after her husband’s death the year before.